Medik3636/dubai-city-bot/README.md

-# dubai-city-bot
+# Dubai City Bot
-Dubai City Telegram Bot Project
+A simple Telegram bot with a tap-to-earn game built using FastAPI and JavaScript.